railsrumble/railsrumble.github.com/conduct.markdown

 # Code of Conduct

-The Rails Rumble is a community event intended for networking and collaboration in the developer community.
+The Rails Rumble is a community event intended for fun, networking, and collaboration in the developer community.

 We value the participation of each member of the Ruby community and want all participants to have an enjoyable and fulfilling experience.
 Accordingly, all participants are expected to show respect and courtesy to other participants throughout the event.